roleoroleo/yi-hack-Allwinner-v2/README.md

 ### Optional Utilities
 Several [optional utilities](https://github.com/roleoroleo/yi-hack-utils) are avaiable, some supporting experimental features like text-to-speech.

-### Custom video watermark

-**Note**: This feature is currently available for select models that display a YI or Kami watermark (y623, r37gb, y28ga).

-You can disable the camera watermark through the web interface:

-1. Navigate to **Configurations** page
-2. Enable **"Disable Camera Watermark"**
-3. Click **"Save Configuration"** and **reboot**

-For advanced customization options and technical details, see the [Watermark Customization Wiki](https://github.com/roleoroleo/yi-hack-Allwinner-v2/wiki/Watermark-Customization).
 ## Contributing and Bug Reports
 See [CONTRIBUTING](CONTRIBUTING.md)